wolfSSL/documentation/wolfSSL/src/chapter04.md

 The following cipher suites are supported by wolfSSL.
 A cipher suite is a combination of authentication, encryption, and message authentication code (MAC) algorithms which are used during the TLS or SSL handshake to negotiate security settings for a connection.

 Each cipher suite defines a key exchange algorithm, a bulk encryption algorithm, and a message authentication code algorithm (MAC).
 The **key exchange algorithm **(RSA, DSS, DH, EDH) determines how the client and server will authenticate during the handshake process.
-The **bulk encryption algorithm** (DES, 3DES, AES, ARC4, RABBIT, HC-128), including block ciphers and stream ciphers, is used to encrypt the message stream.
+The **bulk encryption algorithm** (DES, 3DES, AES, ARC4), including block ciphers and stream ciphers, is used to encrypt the message stream.
 The **message authentication code (MAC) algorithm** (MD2, MD5, SHA-1, SHA-256, SHA-512, RIPEMD) is a hash function used to create the message digest.

 The table below matches up to the cipher suites (and categories) found in `<wolfssl_root>/wolfssl/internal.h` (starting at about line 706).
 If you are looking for a cipher suite which is not in the following list, please contact us to discuss getting it added to wolfSSL.